|Back to Back Issues Page|

 Chapter Eight wraps up Recipes for Adventure II with a review of best practices for dehydrating food, plus safe methods to store and pack it.
 You’ll find tips to reduce the problem of vacuum-sealed bags losing their seals due to contact with the sharp edges of dried foods.
 With proper handling, the meals you take to the trail will reward you with great taste, appearance, and nutrition.

 The e-book is available for immediate download.
-The print edition is in the works and should be ready by June.
+The print edition is in the works and should be ready by October or early November.
 Order the e-book here:

 Thank you to everyone who has purchased the Recipes for Adventure books and to the readers of Trail Bytes.
 Your encouraging words to “keep up the good work” made this project possible.